protontypes/LibreSelery/README.md

 cd opencelery
 bash ./install_and_build.sh
 ```
-__Use only automated wallets with limited amounts since OpenCelery is still not released.__
+Create a new celery wallet with limited amounts since OpenCelery is still not released.
 Add the tokens to tokens.env file:

 ```bash